 Readiness.
 An Application will be awarded 4 points if (a) the Project has all municipal land use approvals (except a building permit and other permits customarily issued during construction such as electrical and plumbing permits) and all State land use approvals (such as site plan, subdivision, stormwater or wetlands approvals) required to proceed with and complete the Project, and (b) any Related Development has all municipal land use approvals (except a building permit and other permits customarily issued during construction) and all State land use approvals required to proceed with and complete the Related Development, and (c) the timeframe to appeal all such approvals has expired as of the date of the Application with no appellate action being taken or all appeals have been resolved as of the date of the Application.
 The design of the Project submitted to and approved by the municipality and the State must be acceptable to MaineHousing.
 The Applicant must meet with MaineHousing’s Construction Services Manager concerning the design of the Project before submitting the design to the municipality and the State for approval.
 Notwithstanding MaineHousing’s approval of the level of design of the Project approved by the municipality and the State, the final design of the Project, including all plans, details and specifications, must be approved by MaineHousing.

 Historic Rehabilitation.
-An Application will be awarded 2 points if the Project includes the rehabilitation of a certified historic structure and uses investor capital generated from both the federal historic preservation tax credit under Section 47 of the Code and the State historic preservation tax credit under 36 M.R.S.A. § 5219-BB for the development of the Project.
+An Application will be awarded 2 points if the Project includes the rehabilitation of a certified historic structure and uses capital contributions generated from both the federal historic preservation tax credit under Section 47 of the Code and the State historic preservation tax credit under 36 M.R.S.A. § 5219-BB for the development of the Project.

 Accessibility.
 An Application will be awarded 1 point, up to a maximum of 5 points, for each accessible unit for persons with mobility impairments in the Project that exceeds the minimum number of such units required by applicable federal and state accessibility laws and associated regulations.
 At a minimum, the additional unit(s) must meet the requirements for a Type A unit under ANSI Standard A117.1-2009.